 You can see a lot of manufacturers upgrading the capabilities of their cameras.
 Some also gave attention to music.

-But which is the best smartphone for listening to music?
+But which is the best music phone?
 Let us look at the top ten picks of audiophiles.

 Technical Comparison of the 10 Smartphone with Best Audio Quality